Halldor-Hrafn/dungeons_and_linux/README.md

 cargo build
 ```

 And then you got your project ready.
-TO use the project, make sure to provide some arguments, since I have yet to implement error handling
+To use the project, make sure to provide some arguments, since I have yet to implement error handling